hail-is/hail/python/hail/docs/hailpedia/matrix_table.rst

 row key, column fields are indexed by the column key, and entry fields are indexed by the row key and the column key.
 The key structs can be accessed with :attr:`.MatrixTable.row_key` and :attr:`.MatrixTable.col_key`.
-It is possible to change the key with :meth:`.MatrixTable.key_rows_by` and :meth:`.MatrixTable.key_cols_by`.
+It is possible to change the keys with :meth:`.MatrixTable.key_rows_by` and :meth:`.MatrixTable.key_cols_by`.

-Note that changing the row key, however, may be an expensive operation.
+Due to the data representation of a matrix table, changing a row key is often an expensive operation.

-Hail matrix tables are natively distributed objects, and as such have another
-key: a partition key.
-This key is used for specifying the ordering of the matrix table along the row dimension, which is important for performance.
-Access this with :attr:`.MatrixTable.partition_key`

 Referencing Fields
 ==================